 Ready to Jump In?

-Well, before you take the dive into Medigap coverage, there are also some things to consider:
+Well, before you take the dive into Medigap coverage or Medigap plans, there are also some things to consider about Medicare Advantage:

-One of the down sides of having such great coverage with a Medigap plan is that you’ll pay more for it.
-Premiums are usually much higher than Medicare Advantage plans because of its extensive coverage.
-Medigap plans also don’t come with drug coverage (Part D); they are purchased separately, called a “standalone Part D plan”.
+One of the down sides of having such great coverage with a Medigap plan is that you’ll pay more for it than a Medicare Advantage Plan.
+Premiums are usually much higher than Medicare Advantage plans than a Medigap Plan because of its extensive coverage.
+Medigap plans also don’t come with drug coverage (Part D) like Medicare Advantage; they are purchased separately, called a “standalone Part D plan”.
 They go alongside your medical plan, and gives you an opportunity to best select your plan based on your medication needs.
 However, If you like the convenience of presenting only one card at your pharmacy, then Medicare Advantage plans may be best for you.

 We’re Here For You